mie-lab/bike_lane_optimization/README.md

 This installs the package called `ebike_city_tools` in your virtual environment, together with all dependencies.
 The functions in this package can then be imported from any folder, e.g. `from ebike_city_tools.metrics import *`

+We also provide a Dockerfile that allows deploying this code as a Python Flask app.

 ### File description